dohmeid/my-note-keeper/README.md

 -----

-### :file_folder: The Application Structure
+### :file_folder: Application Structure
 1. models/noteModel.js

-	This file creates a Mongoose model based on noteSchema that represents the structure of the note document within the MongoDB  collection.  note: (Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js)
+This file defines the Mongoose model for notes.
+Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
+The `noteModel` creates a model based on the `noteSchema` that represents the structure of the note document within the MongoDB collection.

 2. routes/notes.js

 This file contains all the routes related to notes.
 Express routers provide a way to group route handlers.
-They are instances of express.Router().
+The `notes.js` router handles routes for retrieving, adding, updating, and deleting notes.

+3. controllers/noteController.js

+The controller file contains the logic for handling requests and responses related to notes.
+It interacts with the `noteModel` to perform CRUD operations on notes.

-3. index.js
+4. index.js

 This is the main file of the application and it represents the server itself.
+It sets up the Express application, connects to the MongoDB database, and defines the routes for the application.
+The `index.js` file also imports and uses the `noteController` to handle requests related to notes.

 -----

 ### :joystick: Getting Started
-Follow the following steps to start the server
+To run this application locally, follow these steps:
 1. Clone the repository:
    ```
    git clone https://github.com/dohmeid/my-note-keeper.git
    ```

-3. Install the required dependencies
+2. Install the required dependencies
    ```
    npm i express mongoose
    npm i --save-dev dotnet nodemon
    ```

+3. Make sure you have MongoDB installed and running locally.

 4. Start the server using:
    ```